-Satisfactorily completed 5 th grade6 th grade Following first year of attendance in middle school and 3 at least 80% units of credit earned (5 1 / 2 out of 7)7th grad Following second year of attendance in middle school and .e at least 80% units of credit earned (5 1 / 2 out of 7)8th grad .e Following third year of attendance in middle school and at least 80% units of credit earned (5 1 / 2 out of 7)9th grad e Must pass three (3) of the following four (4) core courses, Math, Science, English, Soc Studies and Personal Finance.
-Passing is figured by the yearly average of 1st & 2nd semest ers.
+Satisfactorily completed 5 th grade 6 th grade Following first year of attendance in middle school and at least 80% units of credit earned (5 1⁄2 out of 7) 7th grade Following second year of attendance in middle school and at least 80% units of credit earned (5 1⁄2 out of 7) 8th grade Following third year of attendance in middle school and at least 80% units of credit earned (5 1⁄2 out of 7) 9th grade Must pass three (3) of the following four (4) core courses, Math, Science, Er ıglish, Social Studies and Personal Finance.
+Passing is figured by the yearly average of 1st & 2 ^{2nd} semesters.
 All freshmen will be enrolled in Health & all four core subject areas.

-Following first year of attendance in high school and at least six (6) units of credit earned10th gra do Following second year of attendance in high school and ue at least twelve (12) units of credit earned11th grade
+Following first year of attendance in high school and

+at least six (6) units of credit earned 10th grade Following second year of attendance in high school and O at least twelve (12) units of credit earned 11th grade Following third year of attendance in high school and at least eighteen (1 8) units of credit earned 12th grade